ACEND® competency requirements

 To receive an internship or graduate certificate the student must:

 Meet professional practice expectations

 Demonstrate expert performance and competency throughout program rotations as evaluated by ISU faculty members and facility preceptors

-Receive at least a B grade in each of the 3 required courses (FS HN 554: Dietetics internship I, FS HN 555: Dietetics internship II, FS HN 556: Dietetics internship III)
+Receive at least a B grade in each of the 3 required courses (FS HN 554: Dietetic internship I, FS HN 555: Dietetic internship II, FS HN 556: Dietetic internship III)